Chehalis, Washington: Historic buildings and sites

 The city began a historical commission in the 1980s to honor and recognize buildings in Chehalis for their historical importance as well as preservation efforts.
 Given the moniker, the Chehalis Historic Preservation Commission, the committee's largest listing was in 2005 with 37 homes recognized; all were located in NRHP districts in the community.
 Each home or building is given a plaque that lists the original construction date, and may contain dates and names regarding conservation efforts.
 The commission, in the mid-2000s, was responsible for the beginnings of restoration efforts in the downtown district, specifically programs to improve and revitalize building façades.

 The Chehalis Downtown Historic District was honored with placement on the National Register of Historic Places (NRHP) in 1997, notably for its Colonial Revival architecture.
+Historical buildings in the district include the NRHP-listed St. Helens Hotel and the Chehalis Theater, built in 1923 and originally known as the Pix Theater when it opened in 1938.

-Two other NRHP district locations registered within Chehalis include the Hillside Historic District and the Pennsylvania Avenue-West Side Historic District.
-NRHP-listed buildings include the Chehalis Post Office, the Lewis County Courthouse, the county museum once known as the Burlington Northern Depot, the 1920s St. Helens Hotel, and the Troop 373 and 7373 Scout Lodge.
-The homes of John R. Jackson, O.B.
+Two other NRHP district locations registered within Chehalis include the Hillside Historic District, which is home to the NRHP-designated Troop 373 and 7373 Scout Lodge, and the Pennsylvania Avenue-West Side Historic District.
+Other NRHP-listed buildings in the city include the Cascade School, Chehalis Post Office, the Lewis County Courthouse, and the county museum once known as the Burlington Northern Depot.
+The homes of O.B.
 McFadden, and O.K.
 Palmer are also listed with the NRHP.

-Other historical buildings include the Chehalis Theater, originally known as the Pix Theater when it was opened in 1938, but renamed in 1954.
-The building, constructed in 1923, was first home to a Ford car dealership.
 Across from the courthouse sits the Judge Seymour White House, a Victorian house built in 1904 that was planned for demolition in 1986 after it was deemed a public nuisance.
 A public outcry saved the home.
 Given the nickname, "House of Ill Repute", it once was used as a brothel.
-The 1889 Washington Hotel is situated in the downtown district and was restored by a local family in 1997 following a destructive fire.
-It served as a movie house and vaudeville theater, known as the Dream Theater, and once hosted the Vintage Motorcycle Museum.
+The 1889 Hotel Washington is situated in the downtown district and was restored by a local family in 1997 following a destructive fire.
+It once hosted a movie house and vaudeville theater, known as the Dream Theater, and was home to the Vintage Motorcycle Museum.

+Chehalis is home to several barns listed on the Washington State Heritage Barn Register.
+Registered buildings include the Henry and Flossie Lucas Barn, built c.1912, and the Rosecrest Farm, erected in 1914.
+Other barns include the Homestead Farm, established in 1915, the Chehalis River Hatchery, constructed in 1918, and the Hamilton-Gleason Barn built in 1929.
+The oldest barns include Gregory Farms, built in 1894, and the VT Farm, constructed in 1900.

 To commemorate the 100th anniversary of Ezra Meeker's journey on the Oregon Trail, the city, by way of the Lewis County Historical Society, installed an historical marker at city hall.
 As part of a promise from towns along Meeker's trip to erect markers to honor the trail, Chehalis was one of the last areas to fulfill the obligation.
 Another marker was subsequently placed at Claquato Church in the nearby neighborhood of Claquato, the oldest continuously used church in Washington state.